 Data from a variety of sources indicates that the median income for traditionally published authors could be under $6,000 a year, while self-published authors might see slightly lower median earnings due to the costs involved.
 For example, a debut novelist traditionally published might earn around $10,000 if their advance doesn’t earn out, which is common, while a self-published author at similar sales levels might earn much more money per book but would need to recoup their initial expenses first.

-Authors like Andy Weir, who initially self-published “The Martian” on his blog, then sold it on Amazon, show how earnings can also come from subsequent rights sales, including film adaptations.
+Andy Weir initially self-published “The Martian” on his blog then sold it on Amazon.
+Authors like him show how earnings can also come from subsequent rights sales, including film adaptations.
 His success, while not typical, highlights the potential for high earnings through savvy marketing and quality writing.

-Understanding these dynamics helps set realistic expectations for first-time authors venturing into the complex world of book publishing.
+Understanding these dynamics helps set realistic expectations for first-time author earnings when venturing into the complex world of book publishing.
 Whether choosing traditional or self-publishing, the journey requires careful planning, persistence, and a bit of luck.

 Beyond the Book: How Authors Can Increase Their Earnings

 For many authors, the revenue from book sales alone may not suffice to sustain a full-time career, particularly for those at the beginning of their publishing journey.
 However, diversifying income streams can significantly enhance an author’s earnings.
-By leveraging their skills and expertise, authors can create additionalrevenue opportunitiese.
+By leveraging their skills and expertise, authors can create additional revenue opportunities.

 Speaking Engagements and Workshops